carbon-design-system/design-system-website/src/content/style/iconography/usage.md

 ### Sizing

-Icons come in two sizes: 24px and 16px.
+UI icons come in two sizes: 24px and 16px.
 While most icons occupy a square artboard, some icons may occupy a rectangular artboard where the width or height of the icons is either 24px or 16px.
 In most cases, you can use icons at their original sizes.

 | NAME     | PX |